DRY EYE TREATMENT & IPL

 The treatment works across four sessions spaced over about three months (Day 1, Day 15, Day 45, Day 75).
 Most patients notice improvement by the third session, and the full course typically provides relief lasting 12–18 months.

-Clinically proven to work.
+Clinically shown to work.

 IPL for dry eye is supported by multiple randomised controlled trials and meta-analyses — not just theory.